Best Practices for Community Partner Compensation (CEACR)

 - Consider providing cash advances.

-Embrace equitable power-sharing with community partners.
+- Embrace fair power-sharing with community partners.

-Apply the principles of partnership when developing administrative processes.
+- Apply the principles of partnership when developing administrative processes.

-Targeted Resources
+Additional Resources

-Guidance and best practices on delivering speedy and equitable compensation for community-based organizations involved in research and public health initiatives. - AAMC Center for Health Justice: The Principals of Trustworthiness
+- AAMC Center for Health Justice: The Principals of Trustworthiness*

 These 10 Principles of Trustworthiness integrate local perspectives with established precepts of community engagement to guide health care, public health, and other organizations as they work to demonstrate they are worthy of trust. - Recognizing Cross-Institutional Fiscal and Administrative Barriers and Facilitators to Conducting Community-Engaged Clinical and Translational Research*

-An academic article by Carter-Edwards et al. examines fiscal and administrative barriers and facilitators to community-engaged research among stakeholders across 4 Clinical and Translational Science Awards institutions. - Beyond incentives for involvement to compensation for consultants: increasing equity in CBPR approaches
+An academic article by Carter-Edwards et al. examines fiscal and administrative barriers and facilitators to community-engaged research among stakeholders across 4 Clinical and Translational Science Awards institutions. - Community representatives’ involvement in Clinical and Translational Science Awardee activities *

-This academic article examines the formal roles of community representatives in Clinical and Translational Science Awardee activities to evaluate the extent of integration of community partners into the organizational and governance structures and identify barriers to effective integration
+This academic article examines the formal roles of community representatives in Clinical and Translational Science Awardee activities to evaluate the extent of integration of community partners into the organizational and governance structures and identify barriers to effective integration.

 CEACR Resource Toolkits